Budibase/website/content/blog/alternatives/filemaker/index.md

 However, much like FileMaker, one of Airtable’s big downsides is that its primary goal is for teams to migrate their data ops to the platform.
 So, it’s relatively sticky, and external data support is mostly limited to external SaaS platforms and APIs - not other databases.

 Compared to other tools in the no/low-code space, Airtable falls down on flexibility and customization.
-One big detraction relative to other tools we’ve seen today is that we can’t query SQL databases and use the responses within our front ends.
+One big detraction relative to other tools we’ve seen today is that we can’t natively query SQL databases and use the responses within our front ends.

 We’re also generally limited in terms of the front-ends we can build on top of our data.
 So, Airtable works very well in terms of shipping general data management apps but leaves more to be desired for less generic use cases.